totechite/annict-rs/README.md

 }
 ```

-Auth Requests is two ways that instant or manual.
+Auth Requests were made two ways that methods or creating struct.
 ```rust
 extern crate annis;
 use annis::{OAuth, AuthorizeUri, AccessToken};